 Bitcoin was built as a cryptocurrency platform.
 Ethereum is a decentralized application platform — one that also hosts a cryptocurrency, a fuel for the network.
 The difference may seem like semantics, but the distinction is a large part of why Ethereum has had such wide adoption in such a short amount of time.

-Ethereum’s smart contracts are code that lives on the blockchain and can facilitate monetary exchanges, or transfer content, property, shares, or other items of value based on a set of rules built into each contract.
+Ethereum’s smart contracts are code that lives and executes on the blockchain and can facilitate monetary exchanges, or transfer content, property, shares, or other items of value based on a set of rules built into each contract.
 Many think that we’ve only scratched the surface of what can be done with Ethereum as a platform, comparing the current uses and applications to the early days of the internet and dial-up modems.

-Similarities between LTC and ETH
+Similarities Between LTC and ETH

 - Both Litecoin and Ethereum are traded on Coinbase Coinbase works in a similar manner to a market maker on stock exchanges, purchasing from sellers and selling to buyers at prices that approximate the real-time trading price.
 GDAX is the exchange’s platform for advanced traders.
 Both platforms offer Bitcoin, Litecoin, and Ethereum.